steven-aj/steven-aj.github.io/src/lib/markdown/home.md

 ---
-title: Welcome, from The Void
-cover:
+title: 👋 Hi, I'm Steven
 author: Steven A.J.
-email: johnsonstheory@duck.com
 description: A personal mind-dump, blog and gateway to the indieweb.
 keywords:
   - indieweb